hbarry89/Trivia-Night/README.md

-# :book: Trivia-Night
+# :thinking: Trivia-Night

 ## :page_facing_up: Description

-A Trivia website created using HTML, CSS, JavaScript, and API.
+A fun trivia website created using HTML, CSS, JavaScript, and API.

-## :bulb: Usage
+## :sparkles: Usage

 [Click here](https://hbarry89.github.io/Trivia-Night/) for the live link.

 - Click on any category you would like from [ *General Knowledge*, *Geography*, *History*, *Language*, and *Sports* ] to display a question in that category.
 - Click on *Show Answer* for the answer.

-## :sparkles: Credit
+## :medal_military: Credit

 ### Assets